 Box Mods are usually powered by external 18650 batteries which can be removed and charged outside of the device.
 If your device has a USB charging slot, then even if the batteries are removable they also can be charged via a cable.
 Certain devices do have an in-built in battery, which can be charged via a USB cable when attached to the device.

 High Powered Mods

 High powered mods, both mechanical and those using offering variable wattage, are used together with RDA’s and high powered sub-ohm tank style devices to allow you to get the very best flavour and vapour from your e-liquid.
 This is why it’s necessary to use a high powered mod with an RDA.
 Due to the resistance of the coils used on an RDA, a lot of power is needed to fire up the device.
-With high powered sub-ohm tanks, such as the Smok TFV4, you need a lot of power to truly get the best out of the flavor.
+With high powered sub-ohm tanks, such as the Innokin Plex Tank, you need a lot of power to truly get the best out of the flavour.

 These Mods are also necessary for those wanting to do a little ‘cloud-chasing’.
 There is certainly a culture of vapers who like to create huge plumes of vapour.
 The right RDA/Sub-ohm Tank combined with a high-powered mod (as well as a lot of knowledge and understanding) can make a huge difference when it comes to cloud chasing.